ruanvirginio/ruanvirginio/README.md

 Hello, I'm Ruan!
 </h1>

 I'm an Electrical Engineering, graduated at Federal University of Paraíba, in Brazil.
-Currently working as process analyst at Energisa and studying Big Data.
+Currently working as process analyst at Energisa and pursuing a Master's in Information Technology.

+.

 ![Electroboom GIF](https://media.tenor.com/7UNJl2Lmyl4AAAAd/electroboom-circuit-breaker.gif)